Fredus14/RegAppPres/index.md

 * Scatter plots of all variable combinations.
 * Distribution histograms of all variables.
 * Correlation coefficients with respective significance indicator (font size and stars).
-* Helps the identify colinearity of regressors/predictors.
+* Help the identification collinearity of regressors/predictors.
 </br>
 </br>
 </br>